 Boots are a key aspect of your overall experience, so it’s important to get a pair that fits.

-While many people may not know how to properly fit snowboarding boots, this guide will break down all of the basics.
+My name is Lorraine, I’m a certified snowboard instructor.
+While many people may not know how to properly fit snowboarding boots, I will break down all of the basics in this guide.

 The Importance of A Proper Fit